Invasive Alien Plant Species in Inishowen

 If you wish to get involved in recording Invasive Alien Plants (IAS) in Inishowen you can fill in our online surveys.
-Keep it handy on your smart phone and whenever you spot of these species you can submit it to us by filling out this simply form.
+Keep it handy on your smart phone and whenever you spot one of these species you can submit it to us by filling out this simple form.

 You can also scan the QR Code to open the survey form directly.

 As the Trust gathers more information we will publish distribution maps of these species through this website.

 If you unsure how to identify the 6 invasive species listed above, you can find many good resources online.
 The Non Native Species Secretariat provides excellent identification and information guides on four of the species:

 - Japanese Knotweed (Fallopia japonica)